Cyril Ngonge

-Cyril Ngonge (born 26 May 2000) is a Belgian professional footballer who plays as an attacking midfielder, winger, or forward for club Torino, on loan from Napoli, and the Belgium national team.
+Cyril Ngonge (born 26 May 2000) is a Belgian professional footballer who plays as a winger or forward for club Monza, on loan from Napoli.

 Club career

 Club Brugge

 Ngonge is a youth exponent from Club Brugge.
 He made his senior debut on 2 December 2018 in the Belgian Pro League against Standard Liège.
 He replaced Emmanuel Dennis after 20 minutes.

 Jong PSV

 On 1 September 2019, Ngonge was loaned out to Jong PSV for the 2019–20 season.
 He made his debut for the club on 13 September 2019 in a 3–2 home victory against Jong AZ in the Eerste Divisie.

 RKC Waalwijk

 After his return, he was directly sold to Eredivisie club RKC Waalwijk.
 There, he developed into a starter in his first season and scored his first goal for the club in his fourth game, a 2–2 draw against Feyenoord.

 Groningen

 After a single season with Waalwijk Ngonge, joined fellow Eredivisie club FC Groningen where he quickly established himself as a regular starter.